Buffalo's First Professional African-American Architect: Some Preliminary Findings

 Biography and Genealogy Master Index.
 Detroit, MI: Gale [various years].

 "John E. Brent, Second Negro Architect of the United States to Have Charge of Building 'Y' for Colored Men."
 Buffalo American, May 4, 1926: page unknown.
 Preserved in Local Biographies scrapbook," v.4, p.
-165, Special Collections Department of the Buffalo & Erie County Public Library (BECPL).
+165, Grosvenor Room in the Buffalo & Erie County Public Library (BECPL).

 Locke, Henry.
 "Blacks Should Mourn Michigan Ave.
 'Y' Loss.
 Buffalo Courier-Express, April 17, 1977: F-9.